The Tenets of an Authentic Communication Group

-The facilitator’s role is to slow down the process and help people explore their initial feelings and their deeper needs.
+To build interpersonal group communication, the facilitator’s role is to slow down the process and help people explore their initial feelings and their deeper needs.
 All parts are welcome.
 All needs matter.
 Many levels of awareness become available, when the group holds spaciousness and care for whatever parts arise.

 A big challenge for many people is hearing or expressing feelings of irritation, hurt, or discomfort.
 More intense feelings such as fear, anger, and jealousy are even harder to communicate.
 You may wonder how expressing feelings like these can help.
 You may be thinking:

 - It’s not a big deal, so why mention it.